maryschmidt/saintpenny-recipe-rotation/content/blog/mapo-tofu/index.md

 title: Mapo Tofu
 author: Mary Schmidt
 date: "2020-03-20T02:30:14.478Z"
 description: Joey and I came up with this twist on Mapo Tofu over New Year's and for the months following his visits this was always on my grocery list.
-It's extremely adaptable — easily made plant based, and pretty much any in-season veggies bring new dimension to the dish.
+It's extremely adaptable — easily made plant-based, and pretty much any in-season veggies bring new dimension to the dish.
 featuredImage: "mapo-tofu.jpg"
 cta: Read more
-categories: ["Chinese", "Main", "Meat", "Flexible", "Favorites"]
+categories: ["Chinese", "Main", "Flexible", "Favorites"]
-tags: ["Flexible", "Main", "Beef", "Rice"]
+tags: ["Flexible", "Main", "Chinese"]
 ---

 Spicy food lovers, this one's for you.

 Joey and I came up with this twist on Mapo Tofu over New Year's and for the months following his visits this was always on my grocery list.
-It's extremely adaptable — easily made plant based and pretty much any in-season veggies bring new dimension to the dish.
+It's extremely adaptable — easily made plant-based and pretty much any in-season veggies bring new dimension to the dish.

 This recipe begins by infusing a fresh chili oil and then quickly builds up a robust, flavorful sauce that will have you laughing and crying and sweating and generally just having a spectacular eating experience.
 Not for the faint of heart!